paritytech/parity-bridge/README.md

 pay for the gas.

-this opened up an attack where a malicious user could deposit a very small amount of wei on `HomeBridge`, get it relayed to `ForeignBridge` then spam the `ForeignBridge.transfer` with `1` wei withdraws. it would cost the attacker very little actual `home` chain wei and essentially free testnet wei to cause the authorities to spend orders of magnitude more wei to relay the withdraw to `home` by executing `HomeBridge.withdraw`. an attacker was able to exhaust bridge authorities funds on `home`.
+this opened up an attack where a malicious user could deposit a very small amount of wei on `HomeBridge`, get it relayed to `ForeignBridge`, then spam `ForeignBridge.transfer` with `1` wei withdraws. it would cost the attacker very little `home` chain wei and essentially free `foreign` testnet wei to cause the authorities to spend orders of magnitude more wei to relay the withdraw to `home` by executing `HomeBridge.withdraw`. an attacker was able to exhaust bridge authorities funds on `home`.